Last updated October 31, 2020

 The downside to sending a wire is that it could take a while to arrive in some smaller banking jurisdictions, like Belize, that involve “correspondent banks” that are often in the US or Germany.

 In countries where bankers tend to freak out about international wire transfers (see: the United States), you may need to go into a branch to initiate the wire.
 I know people who have had their US bank accounts restricted for daring to send an international wire transfer to themselves, so be careful.
 Then again, isn’t that why you wanted to move money offshore to begin with?

 Transferwise is based on a peer-to-peer system that cuts out middleman banks and allegedly reduces the fees of moving money overseas.
-I haven’t found this to be the case; the cost to send $5,000 to a foreign bank account was as much as $50; even crappy US banks charge less to send larger wires.
+I haven’t found this to be true in every case; the cost to send $5,000 to a foreign bank account was as much as $50; even crappy US banks charge less to send larger wires.

 In reality, services like Transferwise are a better replacement for expensive money senders like Western Union or Moneygram, not for replacing wire transfers.
 However, Transferwise is easier to use than a wire if your domestic bank dislikes your moving money offshore, since you send the money domestically and their service handles the rest.

-It sounds too easy, but among the easiest ways to move money offshore is merely to take it out offshore to begin with.
-Sometimes, the most simple solutions are the best.
+It sounds too easy, but among the simplest ways to move money offshore is merely to take the cash out offshore to begin with.
+Sometimes, the simplest solutions are the best.